WebFactoryLtd/advanced-reset-wp/readme.txt

 This plugin is very helpful for plugin and theme developers.

 Resets the WordPress database back to it's defaults.
 Deletes all customizations and content.
-Does not modify files only resets the database.

 In addition, our plug-in gives developers the ability to one-click delete themes or plugins.
 Also, delete posts, pages, revisions and attachments.

+= Featured list =
+* Re-install WordPress - this option a reset makes a fresh installation of your database.
+Therefore, ANY data in your database will be lost.
+There will also be completely cleared folder "uploads"
+* Post cleaning - this option is to remove posts, pages, revisions, attachments or all items
+* Delete themes - this option is to remove all of your theme except active theme
+* Delete plugins - this option is to remove all of your plugins
+* Clear "uploads" folder - this option is to clean the "uploads" folder
+* Deep cleaning - this option removes the your plugins and themes, cleared "uploads" folder and then start a re-installation WordPress!

 == Installation ==